-Beyond New Haven, architecture buffs can enjoy Allis-Bushnell House and Museum (Madison), Andrews Homestead (Meriden), Pardee-Morris House (New Haven), Thomas Darling House (Woodbridge) and Reynolds-Beers House (North Branford).
+Beyond New Haven, architecture fans can enjoy Allis-Bushnell House and Museum (Madison), Andrews Homestead (Meriden), Pardee-Morris House (New Haven), Thomas Darling House (Woodbridge) and Reynolds-Beers House (North Branford).
 While gallivanting about, be sure to stop by the oldest house in Connecticut, Henry Whitfield State Museum (Guilford).
-The home offers self-guided tours and special holiday events
+The home offers self-guided tours and special holiday events.